32 Weeks Pregnant: Symptoms, Ultrasound, & Body Changes

 What to Eat

-At 32nd week of pregnancy, you must make sure that your diet includes foods rich in iron as iron is important during this time.
+At the 32nd week of pregnancy, you must make sure that your diet includes foods rich in iron, as iron is important during this time.
 This is because of the jump in your blood amount by approximately fifty per cent.
 Iron is an essential part of haemoglobin, the protein required to carry oxygen.
-Make sure you eat foods rich in iron like spinach, broccoli, red meat, legumes, or even ask your doctor for a multivitamin supplement if your diet does not cover the nutritional requirements for the same.
+Make sure your diet at 32 weeks of pregnancy is rich in iron with foods like spinach, broccoli, red meat, and legumes.
+You may even ask your doctor for a multivitamin supplement if your diet does not cover the nutritional requirements for the same.

 The baby’s nails, teeth, hair, and bones are formed but are still delicate.
-Strengthening them is important, and require sufficient calcium per day.
+Strengthening them is important, which requires sufficient calcium per day.
 Foods like dairy, leafy vegetables and cereal are great sources of calcium, so make sure you include them in your diet.

 Avoid foods that contain fat and refined sugar.
 Have frequent smaller meals and try to eat less meat and a lot more fresh vegetables and fruits, whole grains, and nuts.
 Alcohol is absolutely out of the question.